trychlos/pwix-tenants-manager/README.md

     Defauts to nothing.

-- `fields`
+- `entityFields`

-    Let the application extends the default schema by providing additional fields as a `Field.Set` extension, or as a function which returns such a `Field.Set` extension.
+    Let the application extends the Entities default schema by providing additional fields as an array of `Field.Def`-valid definitions, or as a function which returns such an array of `Field.Def`-valid definitions.

     Defauts to nothing.